 EXECUTIVE OFFICER Amanda Bradford

-Working Bees are held regularly at the school to maintain the school grounds and gardens as well as support projects.
+Working Bees are held occasionally at the school to maintain the school grounds and gardens as well as support projects.
 Working Bees will be advertised in the school newsletter.